Meditation - Relaxation - Breathing - Hypnosis - Natural Therapy's

 as during daydreaming and mind-wandering.
 But it is also active when the

-individual is thinking about others, thinking about themselves,
+individual is thinking about others,

 remembering the past, and planning for the future.
 The network activates